-ON THIS PAGE: You will find information about how many people learn they have these types of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with these two types of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Each year, an estimated 3,400 adults (2,725 men and 675 women) in the United States will be diagnosed with hypopharyngeal cancer.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 Survival rates for hypopharyngeal cancer vary based on a variety of factors, particularly the stage .
 If the cancer is found at an early, localized stage, the five-year survival rate of people with hypopharyngeal cancer is 53%.
 If the cancer has spread to nearby areas and/or lymph nodes, the five-year survival rate is 39%.
 If the cancer has spread to distant parts of the body, the five-year survival rate is 24%.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014, and the American Cancer Society website.
+Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.